Our Mission & Vision

 Who Is Involved?

 The NILOA project is based at the University of Illinois and Indiana University.
-Stan Ikenberry and George Kuh serve as co-principal investigators, and Peter Ewell, Jillian Kinzie, and Pat Hutchings serve as Senior Scholars.
-The initiative is guided by a National Advisory Panel and supported by Lumina Foundation for Education, The Teagle Foundation and the College of Education at the University of Illinois.
+Stan Ikenberry and George Kuh serve as co-principal investigators, Natasha Jankowski as Director, and Peter Ewell, Pat Hutchings, Jillian Kinzie, Paul Lingenfelter, and David Marshall serve as Senior Scholars.

 What You Can Expect